Zankoku-Okuno/blag/articles/review/season-12018c-summer.md

 I think I don't like to plan ahead.
 Or perhaps, it's that I have no good tools.
-Simple calendars aren't capable of managing my large projects, and even sophisticated project management will likely have a hard time with my usual creative or exploratory process since it don't fit into a schedule well.
+Simple calendars aren't capable of managing my large projects, and even sophisticated project management will likely have a hard time with my usual creative or exploratory process since it won't fit into a schedule well.

 I think the first problem to solve is that of hard deadlines/appointments.
 I need to see these things more than one day out so that I'm not surprised by them, and can communicate my constraints to others better.